GSA/digitalgov.gov/content/news/2024/09/2024-09-23-delivering-a-digital-first-public-experience-one-agencys-plan.md

 - - -

-*Jessica Marine served as GSA’s Digital Experience Delivery Lead for most of FY 2024.
+*Jessica Marine served as GSA’s Digital Experience Delivery Lead for most of fiscal year 2024.
 She also serves as a Product Manager on GSA’s Service Delivery team.*